-Scholarship recipient(s) of this award must enroll in the College of Business administration and represent the pinnacle of academic excellence, as based on high school grades and national college entrance exams.
+Scholarship recipient(s) of this award must enroll in the College of Business Administration and represent the pinnacle of academic excellence, as based on high school grades and national college entrance exams.
 This award is automatically renewed by maintaining at least a 3.4 cumulative grade average and continued enrollment in the College of Business.
-The value of the award is equal to each year's tuition, minus any third party (outside) awards also received by the recipient.
+The value of the award is equal to each year's tuition, minus any other Creighton controlled and/or third party scholarships also received by the recipient.

-V.J. and Angela M. Skutt Scholarship
+V.J. and Angela M. Skutt - Mutual of Omaha Scholarship

 Each year the University will award 16 scholarships to sons and daughters of fulltime associates of the Mutual of Omaha Companies.
-The scholarships will have a value of at least \$1,500 and are renewable upon application.
+The scholarships will have a value of at least \$2,000 and are renewable upon application.
 Interested parties must first complete a preapplication form obtainable from the Training and Development Department, Mutual of Omaha Companies, Mutual of Omaha Plaza, Omaha, Nebraska 68175.